WaylonWalker/waylonwalker.com/pages/blog/zev-averbach-interview.md

 Q: How do you fight imposter syndrome after a mid-career switch?

-I have no answer for this, as I still fight the syndrome on a daily basis!
+A: I have no answer for this, as I still fight the syndrome on a daily basis!
 Anecdotally this doesn't really go away, even for CS majors with successful startup acquisitions, etc. My current theory for why this could be is the largely solitudinous nature of writing software.
 I don't think coding has to be a solo activity, but it's just worked out that way for most of us.
 As you know, Waylon, I really enjoy pair programming, especially as a way to teach and learn, but I also think it's a great way to fight the syndrome.
 This is partly because you'll inevitably discover that everyone's knowledge is uneven and that there's always something you as a novice can teach a more experienced dev.

 To put it in simpler terms, how can you even know whether you're an imposter if you work in a one-person silo all day?